lokiluq/mini-shell/README.md

 This project recreates essential features of a Unix shell such as command parsing, execution, redirection, piping, and signal handling — all from scratch.

 ---

+## How to run it
+- Using make will build the executable and run it.
+- To run it again without remaking, you can simply run the executable with ./minishell.

 ## ✅ Features